#14 - Employment and Recruitment Procedures for Faculty and Academic Support Professional Positions, Continuing and Temporary

 - The Chairperson/Unit Head, or designated Screening Committee Chairperson, shall notify all unsuccessful candidates and complete all remaining paperwork associated with the search and interviews.

 - The Chairperson/Unit Head shall ensure all applicant files (i.e., required documents for consideration), screening committee summary comments (i.e., strengths and weaknesses of candidates as sent to hiring supervisor) and Chairperson/Unit Head notes (i.e., reference notes) are in the search file and submitted to the Office of Civil Rights at the conclusion of the search process.
 Search files will be kept in a secured location for three years and in accordance with the Records Retention Policy.

 Before a temporary position may be filled or advertised, a Form A must be approved by the Chair/Unit Head, the Dean/Director, and the Vice President via the online PAR system.

 In most situations, temporary positions shall be filled through a national or regional recruitment process.
-Situations where a national or regional search cannot reasonably be completed, the chairperson/unit head is required to provide formal justification for a direct hire and the request must be approved by the Dean, Civil Rights Director, and the Provost.
+Situations where a national or regional search cannot reasonably be completed, the chairperson/unit head is required to complete a search waiver and provide formal justification for a direct hire and the request must be approved by the Dean, Civil Rights Director, and the Provost.

 Advertising for temporary positions may be omitted under certain circumstances, such as when vacancies are to be filled by persons on the Re-employment Roster, when there is insufficient time to advertise for the position, or for other sound academic or business reasons that are approved by the chairperson, the Dean, and the Civil Rights Director.